Rorima/html_css/notes.md

 ### What is CSS?
 CSS is an acronym for Cascading Style Sheets.
 The purpose of CSS is to customize the elements and layout of a web page.
 We can use it to style multiple pages at once by linking separate, independed HTML files to a single style sheet.

-There is three ways to include CSS in a web page.
+There are three ways to include CSS in a web page.

 * Inline
  We have already some experience with this using the style attribute.
 It's useful for adding few custom elements.